-recordkeeping, and reporting; (7) Compliance with the manifest system including the requirement that the facility owner or operator or the State in which the facility is located must return a copy of the manifest to the generator or to the State in which the generator is located indicating delivery of the waste shipment; and
+(7) Compliance with the manifest system including the requirement that the facility owner or operator or the State in which the facility is located must return a copy of the manifest to the generator or to the State in which the generator is located indicating delivery of the waste shipment; and

-(8) Other facility standards to the extent that they are included in 40 CFR Part 265, except that Subpart R (standards for injection wells) may be included in the State standards at the State's option.
+(8) Other facility standards to the extent that they are included in 40 CFR Part 265, except that Subpart R

-(f) Requirements for enforcement authority.
-(1) Any State agency administering a program under this Subpart shall have the following authority to remedy violations of State program requirements:

-(i) Authority to restrain immediately by order or by suit in State court any person from engaging in any unauthorized activity which is endangering or causing damage to public health or the environment;

-(ii) To sue in courts of competent jurisdiction to enjoin any threatened or continuing violation of any program requirement, including, where appropriate, permit conditions, without the necessity of a prior revocation of the permit; and

-(iii) For any program violation, to assess or sue to recover in court civil penalties in at least the amount of \$1000 per day or to seek criminal fines in at least the amount of \$1000 per day.

-(2) Any State agency administering a program under this Subpart shall provide for public participation in the State enforcement process by providing either:

-(i) Authority which allows intervention as of right in any civil or administrative action to obtain remedies specified in paragraph (f)(1) of this section by any citizen having an interest which is or may be adversely affected; or

-(ii) Assurance that the State agency or enforcement authority will:

-(A) Investigate and provide written responses to all citizen complaints submitted pursuant to the procedures specified in paragraph (g)(2)(iv) of this section;

-(B) Not oppose intervention by any citizen where permissive intervention may be authorized by statute, rule, or regulation; and (C) Publish and provide at least 30 days for public comment on any proposed settlement of a State enforcement action.

-(g) Requirements for compliance evaluation programs.
-(1) A State program under this Subpart shall have procedures for receipt, evaluation, recordkeeping, and investigation for possible enforcement of all required notices and reports.
+(standards for injection wells) may be included in the State standards, at the State's option.

+- (f) Requirements for enforcement authority.
+(1) Any State agency administering a program under this Subpart shall have the following authority to remedy violations of State program requirements: - (i) Authority to restrain immediately by order or by suit in State court any person from engaging in any unauthorized activity which is endangering or causing damage to public health or the environment; - (ii) To sue in courts of competent jurisdiction to enjoin any threatened or continuing violation of any program requirement, including, where appropriate, permit conditions, without the necessity of a prior revocation of the permit; and - (iii) for any program violation, to assess or sue to recover in court civil penalties in at least the amount of \$1000 per day or to seek criminal fines in at least the amount of \$1000 per day. - (2) Any State administering a program under this Subpart shall provide for public participation in the State enforcement process by providing either: - (i) Authority which allows intervention as of right in any civil action to obtain the remedies specified in paragraphs (f)(1) (ii) and (iii) of this section by any citizen having an interest which is or may be adversely affected; or - (ii)(A) Assurance by the appropriate State agency that it will investigate and provide written responses to all citizen complaints submitted pursuant to the procedures specified in paragraph (g)(2)(iv) of this section; - (B) Assurance by the appropriate State enforcement authority that it will not oppose intervention by any citizen when permissive intervention is authorized by statute, rule, or regulation; and - (C) Assurance by the appropriate State enforcement authority that it will publish notice of and provide at least 30 days for public comment on all proposed settlements of civil enforcement actions, except in cases where a settlement requires some immediate action (e.g., cleanup) which if otherwise delayed could result in substantial damage to either public health or the environment. - (g) Requirements for compliance evaluation programs. - (1) A State program under this Subpart shall have procedures for receipt, evaluation, recordkeeping, and investigation for possible enforcement of all required notices and reports.

-(2) A State program shall have independent inspection and surveillance authority and procedures to determine compliance or noncompliance with applicable program requirements.
-This shall include:
+(2) The State program shall (i) include independent State inspection and surveillance authority to determine compliance or non-compliance with applicable program requirements; or (ii) the State program shall indicate that the State will rely on and act under the inspection authority provided in Section 3007(a) of RCRA.

+(3) If the State is relying on independent State inspection and surveillance authority, the authority shall include authority to enter any conveyance, vehicle, facility, or premises subject to regulation or in which records relevant to program operation are kept in order to inspect, obtain samples, monitor or otherwise investigate compliance with the State program.
+States whose law requires a search warrant prior to entry comply with this requirement.

+(4) If the State is relying on the authority in section 3007(a), the State program must contain assurances that there are no provisions of State law which prevent the State from using that authority.

+(5) The State program must include: